laxman-rathod/Queue-data-structure-Java/README.md

-# Queue Data Structure in Java
+# Queue Data Structure implementation in Java

 A queue is a fundamental data structure in computer science that follows the First-In-First-Out (FIFO) principle.
 In Java, queues are typically implemented using the `Queue` interface, which extends the `Collection` interface.
 There are several classes that implement this interface, including `LinkedList`, `ArrayDeque`, and `PriorityQueue`.
 Each has its own characteristics and use cases.